 We eat it often as main dish with dips, but these oven potato wedges are also a perfect gluten free side dish with vegetables (e.g. kale), fish or meat.
 Since they are quickly prepared and bake most of the time alone in the oven, you can also use them as an ideal addition to any party buffet.

 Homemade potato wedges need no pre-soaking or parboiling and is an all-rounder that everybody will love!

 First of all, we have to get our veggies into shape.

 As most vitamins are under the skin, I do not peel the potatoes.
 Instead, I brush them clean with a hard vegetable brush under running water and pat them dry.
 I highly recommend using organic potatoes for this recipe.

-From one large potato I cut eight wedges of the same size, while I usually quarter a medium sized vegetable.
+From one large starchy vegetable I cut eight wedges of the same size, while I usually quarter a medium sized vegetable.

 If you want to ensure that all wedges cook evenly, it is important that the pieces have the same size.